CrypticSignal/video-quality-metrics/README.md

                         Create a lossless version of the original video that is just the first x seconds of the video.
                         This cut version of the original video is what will be transcoded and used as the reference video.
                         You cannot use this option in conjunction with the --interval or -cl argument.
-  -ntm, --no-transcoding-mode
-                        Enable 'No Transcoding Mode', which allows you to calculate the VMAF/PSNR for a video that you have already transcoded.
-                        The original and transcoded video paths must be specified using the -i and -tv arguments, respectively.
-                        Example: python main.py -ntm -i original.mp4 -tv transcoded.mp4
   -o OUTPUT_FOLDER, --output-folder OUTPUT_FOLDER
                         Use this argument if you want a specific name for the output folder.
 If you want the name of the output folder to contain a space, the string must be surrounded in double quotes
-  -tv TRANSCODED_VIDEO, --transcoded-video TRANSCODED_VIDEO
-                        Transcoded video.
-Can be a relative or absolute path, or an URL.
-Only applicable when using the -ntm mode.
   -vf VIDEO_FILTERS, --video-filters VIDEO_FILTERS
                         Apply video filter(s) to the original video before calculating quality metrics.
 Each filter must be separated by a comma.
                         Example: -vf bwdif=mode=0,crop=1920:800:0:140